-Sandhya Jha serves as founder and director of the Oakland Peace Center, a collective of 40 organizations creating access, equity and dignity for all in Oakland and the Bay Area.
+Sandhya Jha serves as founder and connections consultant of the Oakland Peace Center, a collective of 40 organizations creating access, equity and dignity for all in Oakland and the Bay Area.
 She serves as an anti-racism/anti-oppression trainer with Reconciliation Ministries for the Christian Church (Disciples of Christ).
 She is a faith-rooted organizer with Interfaith Movement for Human Integrity (formerly Clergy and Laity United for Economic Justice – CA) and with the Emerging Leaders Program at the Leadership Institute at Allen Temple.
 Sandhya is particularly proud of her podcast, Hope from the Hood, available on iTunes and at sandhyajha.com.
 Sandhya is the author of Room at the Table, the history of people of color in the Disciples of Christ, and Pre-Post-Racial America: Spiritual Stories from the Front Lines on the subject of race and spirituality in America.

 I loved the film “Monsoon Wedding”.
 When it came out on video, I rented it for my parents to watch.
 When the movie was over, they both said they enjoyed it, but my father was troubled by one plot line.

 Back in India, some of my cousins’ children call me aunty.
 Actually, they call me mamima or kakima, depending on whether I’m their father’s cousin or their mother’s cousin.